This page expands the manual page Using output in XML documents and gives some sample code.

 RSAKeyPair: <RSAKeyPair><Modulus>4IlzOY3Y9fXoh3Y5f06wBbtTg94Pt6vcfcd1KQ0FLm0S36aGJtTSb6pYKfy X7PqCUQ8wgL6xUJ5GRPEsu9gyz8ZobwfZsGCsvu40CWoT9fcFBZPfXro1Vtlh/xl/yYHm+Gzqh0Bw76x tLHSfLfpVOrmZdwKmSFKMTvNXOFd0V18=</Modulus><Exponent>AQAB</Exponent><P>9tbgIiFMX wpw/yf85bNQap3lD7WFlsZA+qgKtJubDFXCAR35N4KKFMjykw6SzaVmIbk80ga/tFUxydytypgt0Q==< /P><Q>6N6wESUJ0gJRAd6K6JhQ9Xd3YaRFk2sIVZZzXfTIWxKTInOLf9Nwf/Wkqrt0/Twiato4kSqGW2 wU6K5MnvqOLw==</Q><DP>l0zwh5sXf+4bgxsUtgtqkF+GJ1Hht6B/9eSI41m5+R6b0yl3OCJI1yKxJZ i6PVlTt/oeILLIURYjdZNR56vN8Q==</DP><DQ>LPAkW/qgzYUi6tBuT/pszSHTyOTxhERIZHPXKY9+R ozsFd7kUbOU5yyZLVVleyTqo2IfPmxNZ0ERO+G+6YMCgw==</DQ><InverseQ>WIjZoVA4hGqrA7y730 v0nG+4tCol+/bkBS9u4oiJIW9LJZ7Qq1CTyr9AcewhJcV/+wLpIZa4M83ixpXub41fKA==</InverseQ ><D>pAPDJ0d2NDRspoa1eUkBSy6K0shissfXSAlqi5H3NvJ11ujNFZBgJzFHNWRNlc1nY860n1asLzdu HO4Ovygt9DmQbzTYbghb1WVq2EHzE9ctOV7+M8v/KeQDCz0Foo+38Y6idjeweVfTLyvehwYifQRmXskb r4saw+yRRKt/IQ==</D></RSAKeyPair>

-CipherValue
+CipherValue element

 xmlenc#rsa-1_5: